 Though there is still no cure for cancer, there are more cancer survivors than ever.
-With the most recent data, the National Cancer Institute estimated there were over 15.5 million cancer survivors in the United States in 2016.
-This is expected to grow to over 20 million within the next eight years.
+With the most recent data, the National Cancer Institute estimated there were more than 16.9 million cancer survivors in the United States in 2019.
+This number is expected to grow to more than 20 million by 2030.

-Advancements in treatment and diagnostic tools have enabled more people to achieve cancer remission, even in the face of rare cancers like mesothelioma.
-Even though remission is a great milestone in one’s cancer journey, it shouldn’t be confused for being cured of cancer for good.
+Advancements in treatment and diagnostic tools have enabled more people to achieve cancer remission, even in the face of rare cancers, such as mesothelioma.
+Although remission is a great milestone in one’s cancer journey, it shouldn’t be confused with being cured of cancer for good.
 Patients must understand the types of remission they may experience, as well as the likelihood of cancer recurrence.

 In general, there are two types of cancer remission that patients may hear about in their own cancer care: partial remission or complete remission.
-Though any type of remission is considered good news, patients will see different care plans moving forward and recurrence rates depending on if the remission is partial or complete.
+Though any type of remission is considered good news, depending on if the remission is partial or complete, patients may see different:

 In cases of partial response, patients may see a vastly improved quality of life as their symptoms lessen.
 For some, the cancer can then be treated and monitored more like a chronic disease.
 However, these patients are also more likely to experience cancer recurrence, with the tumors growing and possibly spreading again.

-Again, an unfortunate reality of cancer is that even complete remission does not truly mean to be cured.
+Again, an unfortunate reality of cancer is that even complete remission does not mean cured.
 Though more time in remission can mean a lesser chance of recurrence, some patients experience recurrence years after beating their initial diagnosis.

 Understanding Cancer Recurrence

 Mesothelioma patient Mavis Nye was able to go into remission after participating in an immunotherapy clinical trial after recurrence.
-She had seen her tumors shrinking from standard chemotherapy, though she eventually stopped responding to that treatment and saw aggressive tumor growth.
-Nye has said she was essentially on her deathbed with just three months to live and the immunotherapy clinical trial was her last hope.
-Since having this treatment, she has been in remission for over a year.
+Initially, her tumors were shrinking from standard chemotherapy.
+But, she eventually stopped responding to that treatment and saw aggressive tumor growth.

 When in remission, patients may want to consider speaking with their oncologist about their remission rate, sometimes called the cure rate.
-This is the likelihood of how long they may remain in remission in a certain time period, which can also help provide insight into the likelihood of recurrence for their type of cancer.
+This is the likelihood of how long they may remain in remission in a certain time period.
+A remission rate may also help provide insight into the likelihood of recurrence for their type of cancer.

 The Importance of Continued Care

-Even in survivorship, cancer patients still need to be proactive about their health and continue to receive scans to ensure the cancer hasn’t returned.
-Periodic check-ups with physical exams and scans can not only monitor any signs of cancer, but also help patients be proactive about any long or later-term side effects from the cancer itself or treatment.
+Even in survivorship, cancer patients still need to be proactive about their health and continue to receive imaging scans to ensure the cancer hasn’t returned.
+Periodic check-ups with physical exams and scans can not only monitor for any signs of cancer but can also help patients be proactive about any long- or later-term side effects from the cancer itself or treatment.

-Even though Von St. James is now a long-term survivor, she understands the cancer could potentially come back and it’s important to stay on top of her health care.
-Every six months, she goes to see her mesothelioma specialist and have scans to make sure there is still no evidence of disease.
+Even though Heather is now a long-term survivor, she understands the cancer could potentially come back and the importance of staying on top of her health care.
+Every six months, she goes to see her mesothelioma specialist and has scans to make sure there is still no evidence of disease.